 Bridge of The Bay Community Church.

-Bridge of the Bays Community Church, in Riverview Fl.
+Founder of Bridge of the Bay Community Church, Riverview Fl.